Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Pencil Lead

-The most common and cost-effective lead for drift fishing is pencil lead.
-The diameters of pencil lead are 1/8, 3/16, and 1/4 inch and all can be used when drift fishing for steelhead.
+Pencil lead is the most common and cost-effective lead for drift fishing.
+Its diameters are 1/8, 3/16, and 1/4 inches, and all can be used for medium to fast currents.

-To use a pencil lead, simply cut off the desired length which can be one to four inches, the length will depend on the depth.
+To use a pencil lead, cut off the desired length, which can be one to four inches.
+The length will depend on the depth.
 Then pinch one end flat and poke a hole in it with a nail or hole punch.
 You can see it in this VIDEO.

 The Slinky